 Candidates for total hip replacement

-If a dog has skin infection, urinary tract infection, periodontal infection, flea infestation, chronic skin allergies or any other infection in the body, the pet may not be a candidate for THR.
-The pet owner must carefully evaluate the skin prior to surgery to make sure that there is no evidence of infection.
-During spring and summer, months, biting flies can cause skin infection that may temporarily deny your pet from THR until the skin condition resolves.
-Your pet should be healthy and free of serious internal organ diseases.
-Cruciate ligament tear, a common condition may mimic signs of hip dysplasia and should be ruled out prior to THR.
-Any other orthopedic or neurologic cause of the lameness must also be ruled out prior to surgery.
+The pet must be healthy and free of serious internal organ diseases.
+Skin infection, urinary tract infection, periodontal infection, flea infestation, chronic skin allergies, or any other body infection may preclude the pet from being a candidate for THR surgery.
+During spring and summer, biting flies can cause dermatitis and secondary skin infection that may temporarily deny your pet from THR.
+Cruciate ligament tear, a common condition that may mimic signs of hip dysplasia, should be ruled out prior to THR.
+Other orthopedic (as listed above in the diagnosis section) or neurologic causes of the lameness must also be ruled out prior to surgery.

 Preparation for surgery

 Total hip replacement requires a preoperative evaluation.
-Blood work is generally done to ensure health of the internal organs.
-The body is checked over for obvious infections such as skin infection.
-Your pet should be bathed at home and completely dried the day before surgery.
-Your pet should not be allowed to go outside except for elimination purposes so that he/she does not get dirty.
+Blood work is completed to ensure the health of the internal organs.
+One day before surgery, bathe the pet with chlorhexidine shampoo and they are not allowed to go outside except for elimination purposes so that the pet does not get dirty.

-The pet should be fasted prior to surgery, as instructed by the surgical team.
-Water is usually permitted up to the time of admission to the hospital.
-The surgical team should be informed of any medications that your pet is currently receiving.
-Just prior to surgery, your pet will receive a sedative, have an intravenous catheter placed for the administration of intravenous fluids and intravenous medications, be induced under general anesthesia with medication(s), and have a breathing tube (endotracheal tube) placed to allow delivery of oxygen and gaseous anesthesia.
-The surgical site will be clipped and cleansed with an anti-septic solution in preparation for surgery.
-While under general anesthesia, the pet’s breathing will be assisted with a ventilator and vital parameters such as heart rate, respiratory rate, core body temperature, blood pressure, oxygenation of the blood (pulse oximetry), exhaled carbon dioxide (capnography), and heart rhythm (EKG) will be monitored to ensure the pet’s well being.
-Pain will be controlled both during and after surgery with analgesics (pain-controlling medication).
-Please note that each surgical and anesthesia team may elect to chose a different, but effective analgesia protocol.
+The pet should be fasted before surgery, as the surgical team instructed.
+Provide free access to water up to the time of admission to the hospital.
+Inform the surgical team of the medications that your pet is currently receiving.
+At the time of admission for surgery to our hospital, a patch of hair will be shaved off the hip region to examine the skin for infection.
+If dermatitis is present, we will cancel the surgery.
+Just before surgery, your pet will receive a sedative, have an intravenous catheter placed for the administration of intravenous fluids and intravenous medications, be induced under general anesthesia with medication(s), and have a breathing tube (endotracheal tube) placed to allow delivery of oxygen and gaseous anesthesia.
+The hind quarter will be clipped and cleansed with an anti-septic solution in preparation for surgery.
+While under general anesthesia, the pet’s breathing will be assisted with a ventilator.
+The anesthetist will monitor vital parameters such as heart rate, respiratory rate, core body temperature, blood pressure, oxygenation of the blood (pulse oximetry), exhaled carbon dioxide (capnography), and heart rhythm (EKG) to ensure the pet’s well-being.
+Your pet will receive pain-relieving medication during and after surgery.

-The total hip replacement (THR) is the treatment of choice for medium to large breed dogs with clinical signs of hip dysplasia or other debilitating hip diseases.
-During the procedure, the head of the femur bone is removed to expose the hip socket.
-Next, the arthritic hip socket is reshaped with special reaming instruments and a metal cup lined with a very durable plastic is carefully positioned and impacted into the hip socket.
-Then the marrow cavity of the femur bone is opened and shaped with reamers and broaches to receive a femoral metal implant.
+Total hip replacement (THR) is the preferred treatment for dogs with clinical signs of hip dysplasia or other debilitating hip diseases in cats, and all sizes of dogs.
+During the procedure, the surgeon removes the head portion of the neck of the femur bone.
+Next, the arthritic hip socket is reshaped with special reaming instruments, and a metal cup lined with durable plastic is positioned and impacted into the hip socket.
+The marrow cavity of the femur bone is opened and shaped with reamers and broaches to receive a femoral metal implant.
 The metal implant is impacted down the marrow cavity to achieve a press-fit.
-A metal ball is then placed on the neck of the femoral stem implant and the hip replacement components are fit together to form the artificial ball and socket joint (see above left and above middle images).
-The joint capsule, which is vital to keep the hip together, is sutured closed.
+A metal ball is placed on the neck of the femoral stem implant, and the hip replacement components are fit together to form the artificial ball and socket joint (see above left and above middle images).
+The joint capsule, vital to keep the hip together, is sutured closed.

-If during surgery, your pet’s degenerated hip is found to be unsuitable for THR, the surgeon will elect to perform a femoral head and neck ostectomy (FHO).
-This involves removal of the head and neck of the femur bone (see fig above right).
+If your pet’s hip is unsuitable for THR, the surgeon will perform a femoral head and neck ostectomy (FHO), which involves the removal of the head and neck of the femur bone (see fig below right).
 Scar tissue will develop between the bones to form a false hip joint.
-Although FHO may not be the ideal treatment for a large breed dog, with aggressive rehabilitation therapy, an acceptable outcome may be achieved.
+Although FHO may not be the ideal treatment for a large breed dog, an acceptable outcome may be achieved with aggressive rehabilitation therapy.

 Long-term prevention of infection

-For the life of your pet, dental care must be continued to prevent infection from going systemic.
-Your pet should be monitored for signs of infection and treated for such conditions as soon as possible.
-Should your pet require dental cleaning or surgery of any kind, prophylactic intravenous antibiotics should be given 30 minutes prior to the procedure and oral antibiotics continued for 7 days thereafter.
+For the life of your pet, continue good oral hygiene to prevent infection.
+The primary care veterinarian should perform dental prophylaxis on the pet twice yearly.
+Monitor your pet for signs of infection and treat such conditions immediately.
+Prophylactic intravenous antibiotics should be given 30 minutes before the procedure, and oral antibiotics should be prescribed for seven days.
 These precautions will help to minimize the risk of THR infection.